 The Feast of Tabernacles, also known as the Feast of Booths and Sukkot, is the seventh and last feast that the Lord commanded Israel to observe and one of the three feasts that Jews were to observe each year by going to “appear before the Lord your God in the place which He shall choose” (Deuteronomy 16:16).
 The importance of the Feast of Tabernacles can be seen in how many places it is mentioned in Scripture.
 In the Bible we see many important events that took place at the time of the Feast of Tabernacles.
 For one thing, it was at this time that Solomon’s Temple was dedicated to the Lord (1 Kings 8:2).

-It was also at the Feast of Tabernacles that the Israelites, who had returned to rebuild the temple, gathered together to hear Ezra proclaim the Word of God to them (Nehemiah 8).
-Ezra’s preaching resulted in a great revival as the Israelites confessed their sins and repented of them.
+It was at the Feast of Tabernacles that the Israelites, who had returned to rebuild the temple, gathered to celebrate under the leadership of Joshua and Zerubbabel (Ezra 3).
+Later, the Jews heard Ezra read the Word of God to them during the Feast of Tabernacles (Nehemiah 8).
+Ezra’s preaching resulted in a great revival as the Israelites confessed and repented of their sins.
 It was also during this Feast that Jesus said, “If anyone thirsts, let him come to me and drink.
 He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water” (John 7:37–39).

 The Feast of Tabernacles takes place on the 15th of the Hebrew month Tishri.
 This was the seventh month on the Hebrew calendar and usually occurs in late September to mid-October.
 The feast begins five days after the Day of Atonement and at the time the fall harvest had just been completed.
 It was a time of joyous celebration as the Israelites celebrated God’s continued provision for them in the current harvest and remembered His provision and protection during the 40 years in the wilderness.